Binary search tree: Overview

-A binary search tree is a rooted binary tree in which the nodes are arranged in strict total order in which the nodes with keys greater than any particular node is stored on the right sub-trees and the ones with equal to or less than are stored on the left sub-tree satisfying the binary search property.
+A binary search tree is a rooted binary tree in which nodes are arranged in strict total order in which the nodes with keys greater than any particular node A is stored on the right sub-trees to that node A and the nodes with keys equal to or less than A are stored on the left sub-trees to A, satisfying the binary search property.

 Binary search trees are also efficacious in sortings and search algorithms.
-(Thereby, the implemented order relation need not be strict and identifying so that duplicates may occur in the tree, i. e. more than one item with the same key.)
 However, the search complexity of a BST depends upon the order in which the nodes are inserted and deleted; since in worst case, successive operations in the binary search tree may lead to degeneracy and form a singly linked list (or "unbalanced tree") like structure, thus has the same worst-case complexity as a linked list.

 Binary search trees are also a fundamental data structure used in construction of abstract data structures such as sets, multisets, and associative arrays.